mweagle/Sparta/content/docs/overview.md

   </tr>
 </table>

-Given a set of Sparta lambda functions, during a `provision` build Sparta follows this workflow:
+Given a set of registered Sparta lambda function, a typical `provision` build to create a new service follows this workflow.
+Items with dashed borders are opt-in user behaviors.

 {{< spartaflow >}}